softwareyoga/ronu-hugo-theme/README.md

 - Keep it simple.
 (E.g. Do not add Disqus commenting as readability is the main aspect of this theme, not bells and whistles)
 - Keep minimal (or zero) default configuration.
-- Avoid interference of content with user-defined layouts.
+- Avoid interference of content templates with user-defined layouts (css).
 - Avoid using JS

 ## License